benjamincjackson/distance/README.md

 # distance

-A command-line program to calculate pairwise evolutionary distances within or between alignments of DNA sequences in fasta format.
+A command-line program to calculate pairwise genetic distances within or between alignments of DNA sequences in fasta format.

 This program is a work in progress and may contain bugs.
 It was written primarily as a vehicle for learning Rust.